HairyFotr/linter/README.md

 To see it in action, try it out on your code or run `sbt console` in its folder.

 ## Usage

+__Note:__ If you have instructions for another build tool or IDE, or better instructions for current ones, please make a pull request.

 ### From sbt
 Add it as a compiler plugin to your project by editing your build.sbt file: